n4t3y/Ultimate-Quad-Troubleshooting-Guide/README.md

 - check that the motors are spinning the correct direction to match what betaflight is expecting (i.e. "props in" or "props out").
 Note that to check what betaflight is expecting, you will need to connect to a computer and you should **_always remove your propellers_** (refer to Stage 2 for more information)
 - check that the flight controller is installed in the correct orientation (i.e. find the arrow on the top of the FC and make sure it is poiting to the front where your camera is)

-If you would like to have your install sanity checked, many people would be more than happy to help as long as there are clear photos and information on FC model and make as well as any other information which would help them check your stuff for you.
+If you would like to have your install sanity checked, many people would be more than happy to help as long as there are clear photos and information on FC model and make as well as any other information for your device or anything else you think would help them check your stuff for you.

-Remember - this might be annoying because you have finished putting everything together and you need to pull it apart to check these things, but you should ask yourself if you would rather spend a few minutes undoing screws and moving things out of the way to check these simple things and have a solution at the end of the day or spend hours trying to solve a complex issue which doesn't end in a solution until you pull it apart and check your build, only to see that it was a simple install issue all along and you've wasted hours trying other things.
+Remember - this might be annoying because you have finished putting everything together and you need to pull it apart to check these things, but you should ask yourself if you would rather spend a few minutes undoing screws and moving things out of the way to check these simple things and have a solution at the end of the day, or spend hours trying to solve a complex issue which doesn't end in a solution until you pull it apart and check your build.
+When you see that it was a simple install issue all along, you'll realise that you've wasted hours trying other things.

 **Stage 2: _Check your FC config_**
 ---
-Once you have checked over your wiring and general installation and the issue has not been resolved, this is the time to connect your FC to your computer and use your configurator of choice (Betaflight, INAV etc).
+Once you have checked over your wiring and general installation and the issue has still not been resolved, this is the time to connect your FC to your computer and use your configurator of choice (Betaflight, INAV etc).
 This is the stage where you check that the configuration of the FC matches what you have connected to it, whether this is:
 - checking that you've got the correct settings on the correct UART in your ports tab
 - checking that the correct receiver protocol is selected in the receiver tab
 - checking that your ESC protocol matches your ESC (i.e. DSHOT or bidirectional DSHOT etc) in the motors tab